 If you take a lot of pictures and store a lot of files on your phone’s memory card, start thinking from there going upwards.
 This is ideal for HD files probably when you do not have mass storage like a PC or so.
-Great deals have it for around $25 though you will most likely find at $35.
+Great deals have it for around $25 though you will most likely find it at $35.

 8) 64 GB

 with the advent of 1080p and 2K videos, raw images, and HD movies, other memory cards below 8 GB might really be useless.
-A 64 GB memory card is ideal for you if you consume such high definition media.
+A 64 GB memory card is ideal for you if you consume such high-definition media.
 They go for around $50.

 9) 128 GB

-Relatively new and was popularized by HTC One M8 support than others followed suit.
-They are not many out there and I know of one manufacturer as per now that makes this capacity memory cards though they might be more.
+Relatively new and popularized by HTC One M8 support than others followed suit.
+They are not many out there and I know of one manufacturer as of now that makes this capacity memory cards though they might be more.
 That’s SanDisk.
 They go for between $80-$95.
 Check your device support before buying this.

 10 ) 512 GB, 1TB, 2 TB, and other high capacity SD Cards